 To request your unofficial College Start transcripts through Sophia, log into your Sophia portal and click "Course Transcript (Unofficial)" on your most recent course.
 If you're applying to a Guild program, you can upload your unofficial transcripts directly into your application if required.
 The name of the school should be listed in the Guild application as "Guild College Start Through Sophia."

-If you attended the Guild College Start program and need to order your official transcripts from Sophia, you can reach out to your SSA (Student Success Advisor).
+If you attended the Guild College Start program and need to order your official transcripts from Sophia, you can reach out to your SSC (Student Success Coach).
 They will contact Sophia for you and request that your official transcripts be sent directly to the university you’re applying to.

 How to Get Transcripts If You Were Homeschooled